ravgotrasahil/ravgotrasahil-github.io/teaching/r/rxntime/rxntime.md

     ## (Intercept)    Littered     FarAway
     ##   481.64323    87.46354    50.13437

-This model says that the predited "baseline" reaction time (for unlittered scenes with a nearby target) is 481.6 ms. For scenes that were littered, we'd predict a reaction times 87.5 ms longer than the baseline.
+This model says that the predicted "baseline" reaction time (for unlittered scenes with a nearby target) is 481.6 ms. For scenes that were littered, we'd predict a reaction time 87.5 ms longer than the baseline.
 For scenes with a far-away target, we'd predict a reaction time 50.1 ms longer than baseline.
 For scenes that are both littered *and* far away, the model tells us to simply add the sum of the two